 Most flats or apartments are leasehold.
 Houses can be leasehold too and more than likely will be if they’re bought through a shared ownership scheme.

-Please find lots of useful information for home owners below.
+Please find lots of useful information for home owners in our handbook's here or below.

 Useful contacts for Stockport Homes services

 For queries around your lease, home re-sales, owning more of your home, etc.